-It's been twenty-seven years since Rudolf Flesch first informed Americans that they had a serious reading problem via his famous book, Why Johnny Can't Read.
-Flesch had written the book to explain to an ignorant and somewhat baffiled public why more and more primary-school children were having enormous difficulties learning to read, difficulties that parents had begun to notice and complain about in the 1940's.
+Actually, it was in 1955 that Americans first became aware that we had a reading problem when Rudolf Flesch published his famous Why Johnny Can't Read.
+Flesch had written the book to explain to an ignorant and somewhat baffled public why more and more primary-school children were having enormous difficulties learning to read, difficulties that parents had begun to notice and complain about in the 1940s.
 The incisive, Vienna-born author was quite blunt in identifying the cause of the problem: